manjotsodhi1995/bloomberg-quint-game/README.md

 * When the user clicks on a square
     * If the square was hiding a diamond, the diamond appears
     * Otherwise, the square is opened, and blank
 * The game ends when all diamonds are found.
-The user's score is the number of squares still left unturned.
+The user's score is the number of squares still left unturned

-## Advanced: Adding Hints

-Part II of this problem adds the ability to add hints to empty squares

 * When the user clicks on a square
     * If the square was not a diamond, then an arrow appears, pointing towards the nearest diamond
     * Any arrows that were previously show become hidden